๐ŸŒฟ Free & Open Access Resources

 Train the First Cohort of Peer Mentors

-Our project team is working directly with 8 school-selected peer mentor/mediator students this semester.
+Our project team is working directly with school-selected peer mentor/mediator students this quarter.
 After we leave, school counselors will continue this training using these freely available resources.

 ๐Ÿ“š